ibm-ecm/ibm-content-navigator-samples/ReactEmailDialogPlugin/README.md

 ## Build the plugin

 1. Make sure the NPM and ANT are installed.
+2. Copy all the dependencies into the **lib** directory.
+    * **navigatorAPI.jar**
+    * **j2ee.jar**
-2. cd ibm-content-navigator-samples/ReactEmailDialogPlugin
+3. cd ibm-content-navigator-samples/ReactEmailDialogPlugin
-3. Open build.xml.
+4. Open build.xml.
 Search for "npmPath" at line 5.
 Update your NPM path in the value if the path is not default NPM path on your environment.
-4. ant -f build.xml
+5. ant -f build.xml

 ReactEmailDialogPlugin.jar is generated under ibm-content-navigator-samples/ReactEmailDialogPlugin